 Understanding our thinking preferences can be a light bulb moment, providing insight into why we work the way we do, and what our strengths are.
 This is particularly important for freelancers who move from working in a team environment to working on their own.

 It can also provide clues about how to present information in a way that will engage our audience.

-Recently I had the privilege of hearing Julie Varney, of the Business Development Company, talk about one of the tools she uses when working with businesses - Hermann Whole Brain Thinking.
+I have been influenced by Julie Varney, of the Business Development Company, about one of the tools she uses when working with businesses - Hermann Whole Brain Thinking.
 This provides insight into our own thinking style and understanding of other people’s different thinking preferences.

 The four categories within this system are: